Jimm1432/Rush-Royale-Bot/README.md

 * Run launch_gui.bat to start the bots GUI.

 * Units have to be configured in config.ini file first, Other settings are set by GUI.

+  **Donate**

+  * Paypal only right now, mr.doble@gmail dot com